brunau1/be-the-hero-omnistack11-backend/README.md

 # Be the hero - omnistack week 11
-backend and frontend of the application "Be the hero", implemented during the rocketseat omnistack week
+backend, frontend and mobile of the application "Be the hero", implemented during the rocketseat omnistack week